JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 The preferred image format is PNG at 144 DPI resolution.
 A resolution of 72 DPI is acceptable but may look blurry on high-resolution monitors.

-Use [Window Resizer](https://plugins.jetbrains.com/plugin/18045-window-resizer) plugin for exact resizing of IDE application window.
+Use [Window Resizer](https://plugins.jetbrains.com/plugin/18045-window-resizer) plugin for exact resizing of the IDE application window.

 It is crucial to reduce the size of image files to prevent bloating the repository and impacting the performance of the documentation site.
 Resize an image to be nearly the desired width on a documentation page.